uidaholib/oral-history-collections-template/notes.md

 - clyde_lola_1: repeats section of interview at 01:32:06:08, original transcript shows that section of interview is missing
 - ruberg_hilda_1: plays the same audio over again at the hour mark

+## Design Notes

+- The tagging elements can be a dropdown menu on the left of the Browse page rather than a tagging data visualization page
+- The photographs of the interviewees should expand in a light box on selection